It is nine o’clock on Saturday morning, sixteen weeks and six days since lockdown began, when I finally stop procrastinating and step onto the scales.

 ‘Good for everyone,’ Chris says.

 Mum nods.
 ‘Greece hasn’t had many cases of coronavirus.’

 ‘We’re worried about you.’
 Mum looks serious.
 ‘You’ve been doing too much.
 You need to relax and put yourself back together.
 Get the old you back.’

 ‘I’m frazzled,’ I say.
-Over the past few months — a house move, a day job, home-working with the husband, looking after horses and dogs and rabbit, trying to achieve my dream of becoming a best-selling author, and coping with the world in its current state — have all sent my stress levels soaring.
+Over the past few months — a house move, a day job, home-working with the husband, looking after horses and dogs and rabbit, trying to achieve my dream of becoming a best-selling author, or even just an author, and coping with the world in its current state — have all sent my stress levels soaring.

 ‘We’d noticed.
 But you’re already looking better.
 A few pounds off and you’ll be back to normal.’